• Skip to primary navigation

 • All-purpose flour

-• An extra large egg
+• An extra-large egg

-• Additional add-on's - chopped parsley, green onion, cheese, and caramelized onions are all good choices
+• Additional add-ons - chopped parsley, green onion, cheese, and caramelized onions are all good choices

 • Panko bread crumbs